dallasg505/music-history/essays/song-2/index.md

 ---
-title: Song 2 Dark is The Night, Cold is the Ground By Blind Willie Johnson
+title: Song 2 Dark Was The Night, Cold Was The Ground By Blind Willie Johnson
 position: 2
 author: Dallas Grassbaugh, Ashlynn Luna, Isabella (Bella)Allred
 layout: base
 date: 2025-10-21
 thumbnail: images/Blind Willie
-summary: Dark is The Night, Cold is The Ground By Blind Willie Johnson was a song of universal proportions.
+summary: Dark Was The Night, Cold Was The Ground By Blind Willie Johnson was a song of universal proportions.
 With no other song like it at its time this song expresses the pain and suffering humanity faces throughout their lives.
 header-image: essays/song-2/images/blindwillie.JPG
 header-title:
 header-position: 0px